Hope-Parnell/monty/README.md

 ```
 L<line_number>: can't pint, stack empty
 ```
-where <line_number\> is the line of the monty file where the error occurred
+<line_number\> is the line of the monty file where the error occurred
 ### pop
 Usage: pop
 * removes the top value of the stack